mattcingram/ch1R/README.md

 This repository contains replication files for Replication 1 using the R language.

-The files can be downloaded as one compressed folder using the drop-down menu in the "Code" button above.
+The files can be downloaded as one compressed folder using the drop-down menu in the green "Code" button above.

 Also, a container (virtual machine) for remote replication online is available here: